Journaling Can Heal Your Life

 Symptoms: Headache, fatigue, constipation, diarrhea, etcetera.
 Writing them down can help you identify lifestyle habits associated with these symptoms.

 Emotions: Irritability, weepy, joyful, etcetera.
 Pay attention!
 I had one patient who had no idea that his poor health was contributing to his horrible moods until he got better.
 His wife has experienced his better moods and wrote me a testimonial.
-(Please see the testimonial, Sarah C. wrote me, below!)
+Read the second testimonial from the bottom, Sarah C.

 Dreams: Writing down your dreams improves your memory and gives insight into your subconscious.
 You may want to write them down first thing in the morning when they are still fresh in your mind.
 Also write down the dreams you have awake!
 What is the vision or dream you are holding for yourself.
 It is healthy to use your imagination.